Jujube tea: Preparation

-There are two ways to make daechu-cha: boiling dried jujubes or diluting the preserved jujubes into boiling water.
+There are two ways to make Jujube Tea: boiling dried jujubes or diluting the preserved jujubes into boiling water.
 Preserved jujubes can be made by simmering dried—preferably sun-dried—jujubes on low heat for about eight hours to a day, until the liquid becomes sweet and syrupy.
-A pre-made sweet jujube syrup is also commercially available in Korean grocery stores.
+A pre-made sweet jujube syrup is also commercially available in Chinese grocery stores.